 By James B. Gillett in 1921

-Sam Bass, the noted train robber, was born in Indiana, July 21, 1851.
+The noted train robber was born in Mitchell, Indiana on July 21, 1851, to Daniel and Elizabeth Jane Bass.
 He came to Texas while still little more than a boy and worked for Sheriff Everhart of Denton County until he reached manhood.
 While still an exemplary and honest young man, Bass came into possession of a small race pony, a little sorrel mare.
 On Saturday evenings, when most of the neighborhood boys met in Denton, Bass raced his pony with much success.
 Everhart soon noticed that Sam was beginning to neglect his work because of his pony and, knowing only too well what this would lead to, he advised Sam to sell his mare.
 Bass hesitated, for he loved the animal.
-Finally matters came to such a point that Mr. Everhart told Sam he would have to get rid of the horse or give up his job.
+Finally, matters came to such a point that Mr. Everhart told Sam he would have to get rid of the horse or give up his job.
 Bass promptly quit and this was probably the turning point in his life.

 The next day Moore resumed the trail.
 He watched the gang make their camp for the night and again crept up to within a few yards of his suspects.
 The bandits had built a big fire and were laughing and talking.
 Soon they spread out a blanket, and to Moore’s great astonishment brought out some money bags and emptied upon the blanket sixty thousand dollars in gold.
 From his concealed position, he heard the robbers discuss the hold-up.
 They declared they did not believe anyone had recognized or suspected them and decided it was now best for them to divide the money, separate in pairs and go their way.
 The coin was stacked in six piles and each man received $10,000 in $20 gold pieces.
 It was further decided that Collins and Bill Heffridge would travel back to San Antonio, Texas, together; Sam Bass and Jack Davis were to go to Denton County, Texas, while Jim Berry and Tom Nixon were to return to the Berry home in Mexico, Missouri.